PHX - DCA

 • Which airlines offer Wi-Fi service onboard planes from Phoenix to Reagan Washington National Airport?

-JetBlue, American Airlines, and Air Canada offer inflight Wi-Fi service on the Phoenix to Reagan Washington National Airport flight route.
+JetBlue, American Airlines, Air Canada, and Delta offer inflight Wi-Fi service on the Phoenix to Reagan Washington National Airport flight route.

 • Which aircraft models fly most regularly from Phoenix to Reagan Washington National Airport?